WKUAILAB/AI_Tutorial/README.md

 # AI-LAB
 This is the toturial for AI-LAB in Wenzhou-Kean University. \
-We have two part, Computer Vision and Natural Language Processing. \
+We have two part, Computer Vision and Natural Language Processing.
 ## Computer Vision
 Please go to the folder CV to see the detailed information. \
-Any question please contact lucha@kean.edu \
+Any question please contact lucha@kean.edu
 ## Natural Language Processing
-Please go to the folder NLP to see the detailed information
+Please go to the folder NLP to see the detailed information.
+Any question please contact yiningl@kean.edu

+---
 ## Our faculty
-Gaurav Gupta \
-ggupta@kean.edu
+**Gaurav Gupta** ggupta@kean.edu